 Help your child find their own pulse with their hand and counter the number of pulses felt in 1 minute.

-Pair this interoception activity with your exercise experiment.
+You can pair this interoception activity with your exercise experiment.

-Get your child to write down their pulse immediately after exercise, and again five minutes later.
+Get your child to write down their pulse immediately after exercise and again five minutes later.

 This can help your child understand the connection between heart rate and arousal levels.